samerzmd/AndroidChangeLanguageProblem/README.md

 # Update 2

-it seems i was updating the the ctx and then load a new context, i'm convinced that this's the right thing, however why it was  working ?_?
+it seems i was updating the the ctx and then load a new context, i'm convinced that this's wasn't right, however why it was working ?_?